I always get a lot of questions about cardio, more specifically about cardio that can be done at home.

 RELATED POST: MUSCLE TONING VS BULKING UP – HOW TO KNOW THE DIFFERENCE

 CAN YOU LOSE WEIGHT WITH LESLIE SANSONE WORKOUTS?

 I think you can definitely lose weight with Leslie’s workouts as long as you’re eating a clean diet rich in nutrients and stay at a slight calorie deficit.

 If you’re not sure how to calculate your ideal calorie intake, you can find out how to do it here.

 THE REAL QUESTION: CAN YOU COMBINE LESLIE’S WALK AT HOME PROGRAM WITH THE LEAN LEGS PROGRAM?

 The Leslie Sansone Walk at Home program is a TON of fun.
 Her workouts are dynamic and interesting and her personality makes her a fantastic fitness instructor.
 But that doesn’t mean you should combine her workouts with the Lean Legs Program.

 The Lean Legs Program is designed to help you slim down and tone your body without adding any unwanted bulkiness.

-My program includes the right type of cardio for your specific body type and a perfect amount of resistance training.
+My program includes the right type of resistance training for your specific body type.
 And since most of my workouts are already full body, you really don’t need to add any additional workouts.

 In fact, adding more workouts can cause you to overtrain and it can, unfortunately, affect your results in a negative way.